tinacms/tinacms-site/content/blog/using-tinacms-on-gatsby-cloud.md

 We've [recently written](/blog/editing-on-the-cloud/ 'TinaCMS on the cloud') about how TinaCMS will work on the cloud.
 Gatsby Cloud offers a great way for editors to edit TinaCMS sites, without having to run a local development environment.

-Since Gatsby Cloud is built from the ground-up specifically for Gatsby sites, it takes advantage of parallelizing tasks & build-artifact caching to make things fast ⚡
+Since Gatsby Cloud is built from the ground up specifically for Gatsby sites, it takes advantage of parallelizing tasks & build-artifact caching to make things fast ⚡

 So, let's do this! 🕺

 ## Deploying a site on Gatsby Cloud 🚀

-Deploying a cloud preview with Gatsby Cloud can be done in just a few clicks, once you've created an account, you can just connect your repository, enter some build information (your site's root directory, environment variables)
+Deploying a cloud preview with Gatsby Cloud can be done in just a few clicks.
+Once you've created an account, you can just connect your repository, enter some build information (your site's root directory and environment variables).

 And tada! ✨ Your site's preview should be live within a few clicks!
 Any commits we make going forward will automatically trigger a rebuild in your Gatsby Cloud environment.